‘Days Of Our Lives’: Susan Seaforth Hayes On Valerie’s Secret, Julie’s Relationship With Eli Grant On ‘DOOL’ [Spoilers]

 “Back in the 1970s, Days tried an interracial love story with Julie’s son, David, falling in love with an African-American girl named Valerie, but NBC got nervous, pulled the plug, and both characters went away for a while.
 Now we’re finding out that Valerie had David’s baby and she told no one.
 Not even Eli.”

 On Days Of Our Lives, Julie will be angry about Valerie’s secret.
 There will be a lot of mistrust and conflict.
-As for Eli, he works for the FBI and Julie finds herslef “entranced” by him.
-He is “quite the hero” but in Salem, he will be doing a bit more romance than crime solving.
+As for Eli, he works for the FBI and Julie finds herself “entranced” by him.
+He is “quite the hero,” but in Salem, he will be doing a bit more romance than crime solving.
 The actress also revealed that Eli likes Julie, so perhaps their relationship will open up the door for Julie to forgive Valerie one day.

 “A grandkid treating a grandparent with love on a daytime soap is kind of radical, and I don’t know why.
 Bill [Hayes] and I are blessed with 12 grandchildren and 23 great-grandchildren, and they pay attention to us, respect us, vacation with us.
 I think the Days fans – especially the old-timers – really want to see that.”